 Hundreds of prospective pilots attend the event in a bid to get expert advice from airlines, industry professionals and Europe's most prominent flight schools.

 Friends of FTA get a special rate on their tickets - you need only quote FTA18 when you place your order online: http://bit.ly/2DYXYNU

 Why not swap a class room and 3-4 year course, for flying lessons and just 18 months of study?

 Is flight training the alternative to university you've not yet considered?

 One of our most asked questions during our tour is "what exactly is ATPL Theory?"

 Airline Transport Pilot Licence Theory (ATPL Theory) is one of the stages you undertake when completing your Integrated Flight Deck Programme.
-Both Option A and B contain this.
 You cannot obtain an ATPL licence without completing the ATPL theory.
 This is done by successfully passing 14 theoretical exams including Meteorology, Principles of Flight and Navigation.